fooltowise/fooltowise.github.io/about.md

 I quickly realized that what I initially thought was only about maths and money would very quickly drift towards more philosophical questions!

 I needed someone who could help me to think about these themes.
-But fortunately, I was far to be the first person asking these questions.
+But fortunately, **I was far to be the first person asking these questions**.
 From ancient stoic philosophers to contempory rolemodels like Charlie Munger and Naval Ravikant, I discovered new frameworks to help me think in my everyday life about these difficult questions.

 This website is a documentation of my discovery of these frameworks, and how I apply them in my life to stay away from stupid mistakes and try to lean towards a wiser life.